Simple DIY Circular Saw Straight Edge Guide (with pictures)

 First, drill a few holes with a Forstner bit along the cutting guide to be able to fix the guide and cut material with clamps to the workbench.

 Place the shoe on the guide and mark the edge of the shoe in several places.
 Attach an additional aluminum rail along the marked places.
-The aluminum rail ensures better shoe stability and prevents the shoe from tilting.
-Thus, you will get nice perpendicular cuts.
+The aluminum rail provides enhanced stability for the shoe and prevents it from tipping, ensuring straight and perpendicular cuts.

 To attach the aluminum rail, I am using double-sided tape and screws.